TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-23-oidc-login-to-kubernetes-and-kubectl-with-keycloak.md

 We can fix this by creating a cluster role binding which binds our user to the `cluster-admin` role which is the "superuser" role on Kubernetes.

-We'll need to execute this in a separate temrinal, e.g. one in which we have not run `export KUBECONFIG=./kubelogin/kubeconfig.yml` and so `KUBECONFIG` is still pointing at a kubeconfig file which gives us admin access to the cluster.
+We'll need to execute this in a separate temrinal, e.g. one in which we have not run `export KUBECONFIG=./kubelogin/kubeconfig.yml` and so `KUBECONFIG` is still pointing at a kubeconfig file which gives us `cluster-admin` access to the cluster.

 ```
 kubectl create clusterrolebinding oidc-cluster-admin --clusterrole=cluster-admin --user='oidcuser:OUR_USER_ID'